 But what the spherical bearings WILL do is to completely synchronize the coilover’s behavior to the actual machine’s behavior, with none of the lag, vagueness or friction of poly.
 When we invest in quality coilovers, the best thing we can do to fully exploit that exquisite, fully-adjustable damping potential is to not confuse it with squishy, sticky poly bushings!

 Triple Adjustable: Independently adjustable for height, compression damping, and rebound damping.
 For the hardcore handling junkie, we present no fewer than 324 valving options, with 18 positions of compression adjustment and 18 positions of rebound adjustment.
 There are no jumps in adjustment range when adjusting between any two clicks.
 Each adjustment has been carefully defined to provide the ideal force curve to maximize performance.
 When too much adjustment is just enough!
+Like the Double Adjustable, also pre-adjusted to stock height, with spring spanner wrenches included for height adjustment.

 Spring seat bearing assembly